 This course is designed to provide students with basic Spanish for a career in the hospitality industry.
 The course covers greetings, courtesy phrases and terminology related to hotels, kitchens and restaurants.
 Students will learn phrases to effectively interact with Spanish-speaking staff.
-3 hrs. lecture/ wk.

-FL 140 Elementary French I (5 Hours) nbsp;
+FL 140 Elementary French I (5 Hours)

 Areas covered in this basic course include vocabulary building, grammar study, conversation and an introduction to French culture and civilization.
 The emphasis is on conversation.
 Placement test recommended: can be taken at the Testing Center.
-5 hrs. lecture/wk.

-FL 140H HON: Elementary French I\ (1 Hour)
+FL 140H HON: Elementary French I (1 Hour)

 One-credit hour honors contract is available to qualified students who have an interest in a more thorough investigation of a topic related to this subject.
 An honors contract may incorporate research, a paper, or project and includes individual meetings with a faculty mentor.
 Student must be currently enrolled in the regular section of the courses or have completed it the previous semester.
 Contact the Honors Program Office, COM 201, for more information.
+Prerequisite: Honors department approval.

-FL 141 Elementary French II\ (5 Hours) nbsp;
+FL 141 Elementary French II (5 Hours)

-Prerequisites: FL 140 or one year of high-school French.
+Prerequisites: FL 140 with a grade of "C" or higher or one year of high-school French or an appropriate score on the placement test.
 This course continues the presentation of the material introduced in Elementary French I. Graded reading selections will be used as the basis for conversation.
-Placement test recommended: can be taken at the Testing Center.
-5 hrs. lecture/wk.

 FL 141H HON: Elem.
-French II\ (1 Hour)
+French II (1 Hour)

 One-credit hour honors contract is available to qualified students who have an interest in a more thorough investigation of a topic related to this subject.
 An honors contract may incorporate research, a paper, or project and includes individual meetings with a faculty mentor.
 Student must be currently enrolled in the regular section of the courses or have completed it the previous semester.
 Contact the Honors Program Office, COM 201, for more information.
+Prerequsite: Honors department approval.